basilisp-lang/basilisp/docs/concepts.rst

 Calling :lpy:fn:`seq` on a map yields successive map entries, which are roughly equivalent to 2 element vectors.

-Maps be called like a function similar to :lpy:fn:`get` with a key and an optional default value, returning the value at the specified key if found.
+Maps can be called like a function similar to :lpy:fn:`get` with a key and an optional default value, returning the value at the specified key if found.
 Returns the default value or ``nil`` (if no default value is specified) otherwise.

 .. code-block::